kenlt-uk/docker-ckan/README.md

     /srv/app/init_config.sh

 For extensions run the relevant `setup` file found in `/docker-entrypoint.d`, e.g. if you changed the harvest branch run `/docker-entrypoint.d/setup_harvest.sh`

+#### Container doesn't have additional files or updates to files

+It's possible that one of the images failed to build so docker is using a cached version of the image to build the container.
+To fix the docker image it may be necessary to build the stack without using cached images:

+    ../scripts/rebuild-ckan.sh dev no-cache

+Will rebuild the stack from the `ckan-dev` Dockerfile.

 ## Testing